energywebfoundation/origin-247-sdk/packages/origin-247-certificate/README.md

 It is possible to deploy contracts using `OnChainCertificateFacade`.
 When using this method, it is unnecesary to do blockchain seeding migrations.
 How to use:

--   import certificate module into one of your applictaions modules
+-   import certificate module into one of your applications modules
 -   at application bootstrap, use OnChainCertificateFacade.deploy() method

 ```ts